graysonhicks/vrWorkplace/README.md

 - `gh-pages` also requires the "homepage" to be set in `package.json`, it will look like this: `"homepage": "https://graysonhicks.github.io/vrWorkplace"`
 - now run `npm run deploy`
 - you should not have to checkout/merge/alter on the gh-pages directly as long as this process is done correctly, otherwise can cause failures

+### To Do
+- loading animation for pano images
+- animate hotpoints on hover
+- show info panel on hotpoints click
+- refactor buttons and hotpoints to individual component files